Frequently Asked Questions about GroWNC

 GroWNC is first and foremost a listening process, so that together, we may create our future.
-It is also a planning effort that will examine core issues relating to growth in a five county portion of the WNC region.
-The residents of Buncombe, Haywood, Henderson, Madison and Transylvania Counties will be asked for their input, their ideas, and their solutions related to economic development and job creation, natural and cultural resources, housing, transportation, land use, energy, and health that will help to create a plan for our future.
+It is also a planning effort that has examined core issues relating to growth in a five-county portion of the WNC region.
+The residents of Buncombe, Haywood, Henderson, Madison and Transylvania Counties provided their input, ideas, and solutions related to economic development and job creation, natural and cultural resources, housing, transportation, land use, energy, and health that has helped to create a plan for our future.

 GroWNC is an effort to generate interest within our community in collectively working together to create our future.
-GroWNC seeks to identify action steps and ideas towards creating more jobs, lowering housing and transportation costs, and using our natural and cultural resources so that our children and grandchildren can enjoy them.
+GroWNC seeks to identify and implement actions, steps and ideas that will create more jobs, lower housing and transportation costs, and carefully use our natural and cultural resources so that our children and grandchildren can enjoy them.

-There are many valid, viable, thoughtful efforts and plans that exist throughout the five county study area, but they are not connected or integrated.
-To date, no one group has pulled them together in order to synthesize the information and ideas into identifiable action items from which to act and grow.
-This effort will pull together plans from across the region, primarily those that speak to economic development, housing, land use, transportation, energy, and health.
+There are many valid, viable, thoughtful efforts and plans that exist throughout the five-county study area, but they are not connected or integrated.
+Prior to GroWNC, no group had pulled them together to synthesize the information and ideas into identifiable action items.
+This effort has pulled together plans from across the region, primarily those that speak to economic development, housing, land use, transportation, energy, and health.

-Land-of-Sky Regional Council was asked by area local governments to serve as the grant administrator and coordinating agency for GroWNC, also known as the WNC Livable Communities Initiative.
+Land of Sky Regional Council was asked by area local governments to serve as the grant administrator and coordinating agency for GroWNC.

-Land-of-Sky Regional Council contracted with LandDesign, a planning and design firm with an office in Asheville, NC.
-LandDesign assembled an interdisciplinary team of economic, housing, transportation and communication experts to gather data, facilitate communication, synthesize and present the information back to the region.
+Land of Sky Regional Council contracted with LandDesign, a planning and design firm with an office in Asheville, NC.
+LandDesign assembled an interdisciplinary team of economic, housing, transportation and communication experts to gather data, facilitate communication, and synthesize and present the information back to the region.

-UNC Asheville’s National Environmental Modeling and Analysis Center (NEMAC) is working with Land-of-Sky and LandDesign to facilitate community outreach and mapping of results, and development of online tools.
+UNC Asheville’s National Environmental Modeling and Analysis Center (NEMAC) is assisting Land of Sky and LandDesign with community outreach, mapping of results, and development of online tools.

-Land-of-Sky Regional Council (LOSRC) is a multi-county, local government planning and development organization in North Carolina.
-It is one of 17 such organizations in the state and serves Region B, which includes the counties of Buncombe, Henderson, Madison and Transylvania.
+Land of Sky Regional Council (LOSRC) is a multi-county, local government planning and development organization in North Carolina.
+It is one of 16 such organizations in the state and serves Region B, which includes the counties of Buncombe, Henderson, Madison and Transylvania.

-Land-of-Sky Regional Council is made up of elected officials – mayors and county commission chairpersons and alternates – from member governments, one private representative of economic development interests in each county and two at-large members.
+Land of Sky Regional Council is made up of elected officials – mayors and county commission chairpersons and alternates – from member governments, one representative of economic development interests in each county and two at-large members.
 Members meet monthly to plan programs and set policies and goals to benefit the entire region.

-LOSRC administers state and federal funds for community and economic development, serve as area agencies on aging and are affiliates of the NC State Data Center.
+LOSRC administers state and federal funds for community and economic development, serves as the Area Agency on Aging and is an affiliate of the NC State Data Center.

-Our federal tax dollars are funding this effort, through the U.S. Department of Housing and Urban Development.
-This money is coming back to our communities to be used in a meaningful way.
-Our region is one of 45 initial award from across the nation; 29 additional regions were awarded funds in November 2011.
+The planning phase is funded by a federal grant from the U.S. Department of Housing and Urban Development, awarded in October 2010.
+Our region is one of 45 initial awardees from across the nation; 29 additional regions were awarded funds in November 2011.
 Many local, regional, state and federal partners are providing time and effort towards the planning and implementation of this project.

-All of us will work together to determine a regional direction, with the understanding that what works for one county may not work for another.
-The unique diversity of each community and county will influence the identification of common goals and action items to share with the region.
+All of us have worked together to determine a regional vision and plan, with the understanding that what works for one community may not work for another.
+The unique diversity of each community and county influenced the identification of common goals and action items for the region.
 Communities can select which strategies and actions to implement in their communities and also which ones to work on together for the region.

 GroWNC acknowledges and respects the positions of individual communities differing on specific topics.
 It is expected that not all communities and local governments in our region will agree on every issue or recommendation.

-No, but with the effort that all will have invested to ensure a successful process, the result will be an end product that can be utilized locally for many years to come.
+No, but with the effort that all have invested to ensure a successful process, the result is an end product that can be utilized locally for many years to come.
 We expect some local governments will endorse or adopt the Regional Plan or parts of it and some will not.